ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

 NCI is hosting a large amount of data for the climate community on its supercomputer <i>Gadi</i>.
 Access to this storage, as well as to computing resources to run models and evaluate them, is organised in *projects*.

-To run your simulations on Gadi, you need to join a project with computing resources.
+To run your simulations on <i>Gadi</i>, you need to join a project with computing resources.
 This project code will be provided by your supervisor, research project or institution.

 To <a href="https://opus.nci.org.au/display/Help/How+to+connect+to+a+project" target="_blank">join a project</a>, search for it on <a href="https://my.nci.org.au/mancini/project-search" target="_blank">NCI website</a> and request membership.